 - Mark Bently, who arrived in Maryland in 1649

-- Richard Bently, who arrived in Maryland in 1657
+- Jane Bently, who landed in Virginia in 1657

 - ...
 (More are available in all our PDF Extended History products and printed products wherever possible.)

 Bently Settlers in United States in the 18th Century

 - Richard Bently, who landed in Virginia in 1705